 - Continue cleaning by allowing the mostly empty inner container bucket to cool down slightly.
 If the pot is too hot, a liquid cleaner will smoke, and you don’t want to inhale the evaporated steam from the cleaner.
 You want it just warm enough to melt the wax.

-- Pour in whichever cleaner you are using, such as mineral (baby) oil or a ready-made wax cleaner, into the container, and allow some of the wax to be dissolved away.
-Gigi SureClean all-purpose cleaner available from Sally Beauty is a good option.
+- Pour in whichever cleaner you are using, such as mineral (baby) oil or a ready-made wax cleaner, into the container, and allow some wax to be dissolved away.
+Our Wax Warmer Cleaner is an all-purpose cleaner and specially formulated for all professional wax products.

 - Some beauticians use cotton pads or paper towels to soak up the liquid, but purists advise against this.
 Swirl a clean wax strip around the chamber with a disposable wooden applicator stick or use a new kitchen spatula, so you don't burn your fingers.
 Continue swabbing up the inner sides.